-- We have a qualified SENCo. - A part time fully trained 'Numbers Count' Teacher (maths specialist) who is currently classed based. - A trained Nurture Group Practitioner. - We have a member of staff trained as an ELSA who receives regular support from the Educational Psychologist. - Teaching Assistants have training in delivering Speech & Language programmes from Speech & Language Therapists. - Our HLTA is trained in the Talking Partners intervention - We have staff trained to do DEST screening and SIDNEY intervention.
+- We have a qualified SENCo. - A trained Nurture Group Practitioner. - We have a member of staff trained as an ELSA who receives regular support from the Educational Psychologist. - Teaching Assistants have training in delivering Speech & Language programmes from Speech & Language Therapists. - Our HLTA is trained in the Talking Partners intervention - We have staff trained to do DEST screening and SIDNEY intervention. - The majority of staff are trained in Makaton.